williamlines/CV/README.md

 #### Makers Academy (September 2022 to January 2023)

-- Test-Driven Development
+- Test-Driven Development.
-- Object-Oriented Programming
+- Object-Oriented Programming.
-- SOLID Principles
+- SOLID Principles.
-- Pair-Programming and Mobbing
+- Pair-Programming and Mobbing.
-- Managing teams with Stand Ups, Retros and Agile
+- Managing teams with Stand Ups, Retros and using Agile with rotating Scrum Masters to manage Sprints.

 <!-- - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
 - e.g Frequently used paring in order to problem solve efficiently, requiring teamwork and communication.